RT-GAN: Recurrent Temporal GAN for Adding Lightweight Temporal Consistency to Frame-Based Domain Translation Approaches: Results and Discussion

-For quantitative analysis, a synthetic colon with ground truth annotations is rendered using two different textures, similar to \cite{mathew2021foldit}.
+For quantitative analysis, synthetic colon dataset with ground truth annotations was used \cite{mathew2021foldit}.
 Table \ref{tab:quant} shows that RT-GAN's additional temporal consistency provided improvement on the IoU and DICE scores for both textures.
 RT-GAN is also more consistent than the other models despite different textures.
-Additionally, the optical flow can be compared between in the input sequences and output sequences as done by Rivoir et al. \cite{rivoir2021long}.
+Additionally, the optical flow can be compared in the input sequences and output sequences as done by Rivoir et al. \cite{rivoir2021long}.
 The mean difference between the input optical flow and output optical flow on our textured colons for RecycleGAN, FoldIt, and RT-GAN are 2.4788, 0.9021, and 0.8479, respectively.
-This indicates that RT-GAN is better capable of capturing to motion between frames when compared with other models like RecycleGAN and FoldIt.
-The synthetic colon results can be found in Figure \ref{fig:synth}.
+This indicates that RT-GAN can better capture the motion between frames when compared with other models like RecycleGAN and FoldIt.
+The synthetic colon results can be found in the supplementary video.
 In Figure \ref{fig:weight_comp}, the $\lambda$ parameter to control temporal consistency is shown.
 When $\lambda$ is set to a lower value, it tries to be more faithful to FoldIt.
 As $\lambda$ is increased, RT-GAN makes the annotations smoother so it looks more temporally consistent.